JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 ## Implicit keyword argument values

 When passing a keyword argument, or constructing a named tuple, it's quite common for the value to be held in a variable with the same name as the argument or field name.
 For example, if you are printing colored text and have the color to use in a variable called `color`, you need to write `printstyled("text", color=color)`.
 Typing the same words twice all the time can get tedious, especially when delegating several keyword arguments to another function.
-This release adds a convenient shorthand that has already become popular in several other languages (such as TypeScript): `printstyled("text"; color)` is an abbreviation for `printstyled("text"; color=color)`.
+This release adds a convenient shorthand that has already become popular in several other languages (such as TypeScript):

+- `printstyled("text"; color)` is an abbreviation for
+- `printstyled("text"; color = color)`.

 Note the semicolon before the `color` argument: this is necessary for Julia to distinguish this shorthand syntax from passing `color` as a second positional argument.
+A similar shorthand works for named tuples:

+- `(; name, value, type)` is shorthand for
+- `(name = name, value = value, type = type)`.

-A similar shorthand works for named tuples: `(; name, value, type)` is shorthand  for `(name=name, value=value, type=type)`.
-These shorthands also work when the value being passed is a field in a structure (or anything else that uses `.field` syntax): `printstyled("text"; opts.color)` is shorthand for `printstyled("text"; color=opts.color)`.
+These shorthands also work when the value being passed is a field in a structure (or anything else that uses `.field` syntax):

+- `printstyled("text"; opts.color)` is shorthand for
+- `printstyled("text"; color = opts.color)`.

 Although this change doesn't allow programmers to _do_ anything they couldn't do before, it makes writing code that works with keyword arguments and named tuples a lot more pleasant, concise and readable.

 ## The return of "soft scope" in the REPL